 Crystal Green features an impressive entrance façade with marble and stone lobby featuring a wood coffered ceiling and cantilevered entrance marquis.
 The handsomely designed public spaces are the work of distinguished architectural designer, John Saladino.
 Sought-after amenities include State-of-the-art Fitness Center, a fully furnished lounge with kitchen facilities; a children’s playroom themed with colorful murals and a submarine; landscaped outdoor terrace with outdoor seating and decorative fountain; and a game room with pool table.

-The newest member of the Glenwood family, Emerald Green offers spacious apartments with lots of light and 9-foot ceilings, bay or corner windows, many with floor-to-ceiling glass.
+Emerald Green offers spacious apartments with lots of light and 9-foot ceilings, bay or corner windows, many with floor-to-ceiling glass.
 Modern kitchens are a chef’s dream with solid granite countertops and matching granite floors.
 The building boasts well-crafted public spaces, including a fitness center with a 50-foot lap pool, screening room, children’s playroom and more.

 The Encore is the latest luxury rental residence on the Upper West Side by Glenwood, the name responsible for the finest rental residences in New York City.
 This luxurious residency offers state of the art appliances and high end amenities.